Operation Sun Bear Borneo

 We are so grateful to this extraordinary veterinary team who are donating their time to perform this world-first surgery.

-We need to raise $20,000 to cover the cost of flights, accommodation and transport, and most importantly, aftercare for Hitam.
-She will spend a few months in a specially built recovery crate, with intensive care and a range of medications to keep her free from infection and pain.
+But we need help to raise funds to get them to Borneo and cover the costs of surgical and medical equipment, medications etc. and most importantly, aftercare for Hitam.
+She will spend a few months in a specially built recovery pen, with intensive care and a range of medications to keep her free from infection and pain.

 We would be so so grateful for any help you can give.